U.S.A.

 The music in this film was composed by Arthur Kemple and does an amazing job with it especially during the opening credits of the film giving it a perfect sound to that kind of genre.

-He shows neat thumping sounds when a killing scene is about to occur and then you hear the screeching effects when the murder is about to happen like you would hear in My Bloody Valentine or of course, Friday the 13th.
+He shows neat thumping sounds when a killing scene is about to occur and then you hear the screeching effects when the murder is about to happen.
+Plus we hear metal rusty sounds too as well as classical adventureous music playing quarter way through when we spot two girls running out of the school and the killer being revealed later on showing some good timing here. like you would hear in My Bloody Valentine or of course, Friday the 13th.
+During the closing credits we hear cheesy but effective guitar playing as well as drumbeats which works in well for a low budget slasher film during this time period.

 He also composed music for well known motion pictures like in A Cry in the Wild and The Arrival plus composed for various episodes in TV shows like in Diagnosis Murder, Father Dowling Mysteries and Falcon Crest.

-Also, during the graduation party and when Linnea Quigley's character flees from the killer but gets killed during that same scene, an annoying performance by the rock group Felony was being performed as those were the days when breakdancing and roller boogie was the biggest thing back then.
+Also, during the graduation party and when the character Dolores flees from the killer but gets killed during that same scene, an annoying performance by the rock group Felony was being performed as those were the days when breakdancing and roller boogie was the biggest thing back then.